GAIA-Inova/decomposite-collections/README.md

 ### Step 1 - Organizing the artworks information

 In this step we had to view each image from the museum catalog and give meaning to specific areas.
-Or, in computer vision terms, to define an image's [bounding boxes](https://keymakr.com/blog/what-are-bounding-boxes/).
+Or, in computer vision terms, to define the [bounding boxes](https://keymakr.com/blog/what-are-bounding-boxes/) of an image.
-These areas would them be cut and grouped by their meaning, what we call categories.
+These areas would then be cut and grouped by their meaning into categories.

 This step's final output was a CSV spreadsheet populated by the people who worked on this analysis.
-The spreadsheet contains the many possible categories' bounding box per image.
+The spreadsheet may contain several bounding boxes per image of alternating categories.
 The bounding boxes are defined by pixels coordinates, and we used [Image Map Generator website](https://www.image-map.net/) to help us to define them.
-Following we have the spreadsheet's header and one row as an example:
+Below you will find the header of the preadsheet and one line as an example:

 ```csv
 Tombo,Títulos do objeto,Autor,Data,Técnica,Dimensões,CONTROLE,Céu,Fauna,Flora,Artefatos domesticos,Homem Branco,Homem Indigena,Homem Negro,Mulher Branca,Mulher Indigena,Mulher Negra,TrabalhadorE rural,TrabalhadorE urbano,Paisagem Rural,Paisagem Urbana,Res. abastada,Res. pobre,Igreja